Pieisawesome/Concepts-of-Programming-Languages-Notes/Chapter 1/Chapter_1.md

 #### 1.3.1.3 Data Types

-Defining data types and data structures in a language is another significant aid to readabilty.
+Defining data types and data structures in a language is another significant aid to readability.

         timeOut = 1